 I grew up playing vinyl as a teenager and loved it, but like many, once i bought my first flat in the late 80’s and left home i moved to concentrating on cd play and sold off all my records.
 Whilst i have made many good decisions about my hifi over the years, this was on reflection probably the worst one i ever made.
 It is not actually that i advocate vinyl as the best sounding medium, although it often is, the interaction with a table of putting a record on is in itself for me a satisfying part of the music experience.

 A few years later in 2015, after i had moved house and my kids were a little older, i instigated my second return to turntables.
 This time a silver Rega RP1 with some modifications including a bias cartridge and RP3 style brace.
-I think i paid around £185 for this table, but i cannot honestly say i ever really loved it as a hifi item.
+I paid around £185 for this table, but i cannot honestly say i ever really loved it as a hifi item.
 I kept it a short while before selling it on as streaming took over my interest as a latest alternative alongside the cd player.
 One issue i also had at the time was that vinyl cost too much in comparison to a cd, and even charity shops started to ask higher prices for ungraded vinyl.
 However the general profile of vinyl was starting to rise, but the time was not right for me.

 Moving onto the start of 2019, and my interest has again returned.
 Over the last couple of years i have bought the occasional re-release of limited edition vinyl for a few of my favourite older albums, and finally wanted something to actually play them on.
-An older head has in particular started to appreciate the size of album covers again versus cd inserts, with the ability to actually read the lyric sheets, and i have become fond of owning albums again.
+An older head and eyes has in particular started to appreciate the size of album covers again versus cd inserts, with the ability to actually read the lyric sheets, and i have become fond of owning albums again.

-I have made a considered return to try one more time, and while I was tempted to buy a new Rega Planar 2 straight off, i decided to play a longer game and test my resolve with another cheaper second hand table, which is after all half the fun of these experiments.
-So i bought a Rega Moth Alamo table with some modifications for £245, but i was particularly drawn to the included Nagaoka MP-110 which is probably the best cartridge i have ever owned, and a nice addition.
+I made a considered return to try one more time, and while I was tempted to buy a new Rega Planar 2 straight off, i decided to play a longer game and test my resolve with another cheaper second hand table, which is after all half the fun of these experiments.
+So i bought a Rega Moth Alamo table with some modifications for £245, but i was particularly drawn to the included Nagaoka MP-110 which is probably the best cartridge i have owned, and a nice addition.
 The table also came with an acrylic platter, white belt, and alternative isolation feet.
 Sadly I needed a phono stage as well and picked up a Cambridge Audio CP1 for £50.
 For the sale of a largely unused headphone amplifier, i felt i did reasonably well, and was pleased with how it looked.